1885 - A. L. Stuckey

 While they could remedy their wealth through hard work, they needed a place to build up their spirit.

-Around 1886, at the settlers request for a place to worship, Payne donated a one room shanty that was located, on the south side of today's HWY 50, across from the Cemetary on the Hill.
-The settlers continued to worship in this small structure for almost five years under the leadership of Rev. B. J. Chasen, J. L. Stephens, and Arch Harris
+Around 1886, at the settlers request for a place to worship, Payne donated a one room shanty that was located on the south side of today's HWY 50, across from the Cemetery on the Hill.
+It was in this small edifice the settlers gathered together to pray and sing praises to the Lords.
+This was their temple, but it was not chartered in the Baptist organization.
+The settlers continued to worship in this small structure for almost five years under the leadership of Rev. B. J. Chasen, J. L. Stephens, and Arch Harris.

 In March of 1891, the three men formally chartered the congregation, which was established as Mount Olive Missionary Baptist Church.